 Birds of Tokyo and their insistent, bittersweet, rock sounds have resonated deeply with Australian critics and fans.
 Following two acclaimed albums, the indie band’s self-titled third studio release spent over eight months in the Australian Top 20.
-The double platinum album received the 2010 ARIA Award for ‘Best Rock Album and in early 2011 the band’s anthemic breakthrough hit ‘Plans’ ranked #4 in Triple J’s Hottest 100.
+The double platinum album received the 2010 ARIA Award for Best Rock Album and in early-2011 the band’s anthemic breakthrough hit ‘Plans’ ranked #4 in Triple J’s Hottest 100.
 The album’s follow up single, ‘Wild At Heart’, reached #1 on the country’s National Airplay Chart and won the band an APRA Award.
-Birds Of Tokyo also received the publicly voted Rolling Stone ‘Readers Choice’ Award and ARIA Award for ‘Most Popular Australian Artist’.
+Birds Of Tokyo also received the publicly voted Rolling Stone Readers Choice Award and ARIA Award for Most Popular Australian Artist.

-It was just one of many remarkable moments which have shaped the band’s new music.
-Creating the new album, ‘March Fires’ was a journey of exploration and reinvention for Birds of Tokyo.
-It’s a story of burning down the old and coming together to build something new.
-Spearheaded by the album’s first two singles ‘This Fire’ and ‘Lanterns’, the band’s fourth studio album ‘March Fires’ debuted #1 on the National ARIA Album Chart – the band’s first ever #1 record.
-The album was certified gold within four weeks of release, while triple platinum single ‘Lanterns’ is the most played song on Australia radio in the first six months of 2013.
+It was just one of many remarkable moments that shaped the band’s new music.
+Creating the new album, March Fires was a journey of exploration and reinvention for Birds of Tokyo.
+Spearheaded by the album’s first two singles ‘This Fire’ and ‘Lanterns’, March Fires debuted at #1 on the National ARIA Album Chart.
+The album was certified gold within four weeks of release, while triple platinum single ‘Lanterns’ became the most played song on Australia radio in the first six months of 2013.

 - Cold Chisel

 Cold Chisel moved to Sydney via Melbourne in 1976.
 Impassioned hard rock covers got the band gigs while Don Walker developed original songs.
-He zeroed in on the hopes, fears, anger and alienation, as well as the humour, of the working and student under-classes.
+He zeroed in on the hopes, fears, anger and alienation, as well as the humour of working and student under-classes.
 Appreciative Cold Chisel armies formed.
 They followed the band from venue to venue, appearing just before Cold Chisel played and leaving directly afterwards.
 In late 1977 WEA (now Warner Music) signed the band to a modest contract, just in case there was a hit record somewhere in the mayhem.

 LIGHT A LONG FUSE: 1978-9

-The first two albums, Cold Chisel and Breakfast at Sweethearts presented the live classics “Khe Sanh”, “Home and Broken Hearted”, “One Long Day”, “Merry-Go-Round”, “Shipping Steel”, “Breakfast at Sweethearts” and “Goodbye (Astrid Goodbye)”.
-But the band was happy with neither album.
+The first two albums, Cold Chisel and Breakfast at Sweethearts presented the live classics ‘Khe Sanh’, ‘Home and Broken Hearted’, ‘One Long Day’, ‘Merry-Go-Round’, ‘Shipping Steel’, ‘Breakfast at Sweethearts’ and ‘Goodbye (Astrid Goodbye)’.
+But the band wasn’t happy with either album.
 Cold Chisel suffered from studio debutante nerves.
 Production difficulties on Breakfast left a bitter aftertaste.
-“Khe Sanh”, originally banned from commercial radio for its lyric content subsequently became Australia’s ‘unofficial national anthem’ and the Australian cricket team’s victory song.
-In late 1979, they found studio satisfaction recording “Choirgirl” with young producer/engineer Mark Opitz.
+‘Khe Sanh’, originally banned from commercial radio for its lyric content subsequently became Australia’s ‘unofficial national anthem’ and the Australian cricket team’s victory song.
+In late 1979, they found studio satisfaction recording ‘Choirgirl’ with young producer/engineer Mark Opitz.

 #1 WITH A BULLET: 1980/82

-The 1980 Top 10 single, “Cheap Wine”, previewed the album East, where all band members contributed songs.
-East peaked at #2 then stayed in the Top 10 for 26 weeks and in the chart for a record 63 weeks.
-“Choirgirl”, “Cheap Wine”, “Star Hotel”, “Rising Sun”, “Standing on the Outside” and “Four Walls” became embedded into our national identity.
-The double live Swingshift hit #1 in 1981.
-Two months later the band toured America.
-Live performances rattled headliners including Joe Walsh and Cheap Trick.
-Back in Australia, the band recorded Circus Animals, which was led-out by Barnes’ vehement “You Got Nothing I Want”.
-Walker’s songwriting advanced into the compelling, spleen-venting rock of “Taipan”, “Houndog” and “Letter to Alan”.
-The melodic uplift of Prestwich’s “Forever Now” and “When the War is Over” and Moss’ “Bow River” became radio staples.
-“Forever Now” made #4, Cold Chisel’s only Top 5 single.
+The 1980 Top 10 single, ‘Cheap Wine’, previewed the album East, where all band members contributed songs.
+East peaked at #2 then stayed in the Top 10 for 26 weeks and in the ARIA Album Chart for a record 63 weeks.
+‘Choirgirl’, ‘Cheap Wine’, ‘Star Hotel’, ‘Rising Sun’, ‘Standing on the Outside’ and ‘Four Walls’ became embedded into our national identity.
+Live album Swingshift hit #1 in 1981.
+Two months later the band toured America, with live performances rattling headliners including Joe Walsh and Cheap Trick.
+Back in Australia, the band recorded Circus Animals, which was led-out by Barnes’ vehement ‘You Got Nothing I Want’.
+Walker’s songwriting advanced into the compelling, spleen-venting rock of ‘Taipan’, ‘Houndog’ and ‘Letter to Alan’.
+The melodic uplift of Prestwich’s ‘Forever Now’ and ‘When the War is Over’ and Moss’ ‘Bow River’ became radio staples.
+‘Forever Now’ made #4, Cold Chisel’s only Top 5 single.